Duke-Analyst/E-commerce-Performance-Analysis-by-SQL/README.md

 # Overview
-This project aims to provide business reports in table format and statisticize the results of an E-commerce Website in a period
+This project aims to provide and statisticize the Website Performance in a period

 # Situation
-The manager wants to statisticize the results of the Website Performance, to answer a few questions about total visits, revenue, and the average money that customers spend,...
+The manager wants to statisticize the results of the Website Performance, to answer a few questions about total visits, revenue, and the average money that customers spend, ...etc...

 # The requests about the Website Performance:
 * Request 01: How many total visits, pageview, and transactions for Jan, Feb, and March 2017 are there?